 Aside from the tips, you’ve learned from blog posts and articles you’ve enjoyed, let’s see how many of the following tips sound familiar.
 Keep reading for some useful ways to write better.

-How to Write Better: 15 Power Tips for Authors in 2018
+How to Become A Better Writer: 15 Power Tips for Authors in 2018

 In case I didn’t drive this home well enough in the previous paragraphs, I’m making this tip #1.
 Whether you do it for fun, research, or both, the more great content you read, the more you learn how to write great content yourself.